pulp/pulp_ansible/docs/workflows/collections.rst

 Using a specific version
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Install your role by name by specifying the distribution serving your Repository's content using the
+Install your collection by name by specifying the distribution serving your Repository's content using the
 ``-s`` option.

 ``ansible-galaxy collection install testing.ansible_testing_content:4.0.6 -c -s http://localhost/pulp_ansible/galaxy/my_content/``